Azure-Samples/azure-iot-edge-identity-translation-lite/src/cloud/README.md

     "Values": {
         "AzureWebJobsStorage": "[YOURSTORAGECONNECTION_STRING]",
         "FUNCTIONS_WORKER_RUNTIME": "dotnet",
-        "IoTHubConnectionString" : "YOURHUBCONNECTION_STRING(owner)",
+        "IoTHubConnectionString" : "YOURHUBCONNECTION_STRING(registry,service)",
         "WhitelistStorageConnection": "YOURSTORAGECONNECTION_STRING",
         "WhitelistContainerName": "whitelist",
         "WhitelistFilename": "whitelistitm.txt"
     }
 }
 ```
-2. There is a sample of the whitelist devices list format, simply add one line per device name and upload to your storage account.
+2. There is a sample of the whitelist devices list format, simply add one line per device ID and upload to your storage account.
-3. For testing you can use the device simulator in folder 'simulator'.
-In terminal, browse to the folder, then run `dotnet run "YOURDEVICECONNECTIONSTRING"`, but first change the code of the payloed in the method `SendDeviceToCloudMessagesAsync`.

-## Setting up the function to process Event Grid messages
-- Deploy the function in the folder /functions
-- Update the Application Properties (Environment variables) in the Function (app) settings
-- Create the Event Grid subscription in IoT Hub
-    - New subscription > Azure function and connect to your Azure function you deployed
-- Update the automatically created route:
-    - Go to IoT Hub - Endpoint routing > query `itmtype = 'LeafEvent'`.
+3. You can run the function locally by leveraging Azure Functions tools in Visual Studio Code.

 ## Resources for running Event Grid webhooks and Functions